Divénié

-Divénié is a town and capital of Divénié District in the Niari region of the Republic of Congo.
+Divénié is a town and capital of Divénié District in the Niari Department of the Republic of the Congo.

 Founded in the late 19th century, the town has a colonial church made of brick which was built in 1899.
 However it is in very poor condition due to poor maintenance.

 Jean-Jules Koukou the Congolese actor, author and director of theater is from Divénié.